 Add Windows.
 To finish turning your floor plan to 3D, you’ll have to add the windows.
 From the parallel projection view, you will notice that you can no longer see the window openings.
 One way to fix this is by bringing the sketch to the top and lowering the opacity.
 You can also leave the sketch below your model and change the opacity of the top and bottom of the walls.

 Read also : 5 Best Free 3D Modeling Software

 Select the top of the walls.
 In the default tray, open the “materials” tab.
 Select “colors” from the dropdown.
 Select a color and use the paint bucket to paint the top of the walls.
 Use the opacity slider in the “materials” tab to lower the opacity.
 Use the paint bucket tool to paint the bottom of the walls and lower the opacity.

 Now you should be able to see the plan underneath your model.
 Trace the lines to draw the edges of the windows and copy and paste each window along the wall so that they are the same size.

 From the 3D view, draw a line across the bottom of the windows to create the sill height.
 Then, use the eraser tool to get rid of the bottom lines.
 Use the push/pull tool to push the windows all the way through to create an opening.

 Add the Final Details

-Now that you have you finished floor plan to 3D model, you can begin adding doors, windows, and appliances.
+Now that you have you finished 3d floor plan model, you can begin adding doors, windows, and appliances.
 You can use the 3D Warehouse or your own models.

 So the information we can convey, hopefully useful about 2 Easy Steps to Create 3D Floor Plans from Sketch Drawings above